 Certain of our repurchase agreements and reverse repurchase agreements are carried at fair value as a result of the Company's fair value option election.
-We elected the fair value option for those repurchase agreements and reverse repurchase agreements that do not settle overnight or have an open settlement date.
-We have elected the fair value option for these instruments to more accurately reflect market and economic events in our earnings and to mitigate a potential imbalance in earnings caused by using different measurement attributes (i.e. fair value versus carrying value) for certain assets and liabilities.
-At December 31, 2020, we did not have any repurchase agreements and reverse repurchase agreements that did not settle overnight or have an open settlement date.
+We elected the fair value option for those repurchase agreements and reverse repurchase agreements that do not settle overnight or have an open settlement date in order for these instruments to more accurately reflect market and economic events in our earnings and to mitigate a potential imbalance in earnings caused by using different measurement attributes (i.e. fair value versus carrying value) for certain assets and liabilities.
+At December 31, 2021, we did not have any repurchase agreements that did not settle overnight or have an open settlement date.

-At December 31, 2020, the gross balances of reverse repurchase agreements and repurchase agreements were \$88.3 million and \$430.8 million, respectively.
-The average daily balance of reverse repurchase agreements and repurchase agreements on a gross basis for the year ended December 31, 2020 was \$170.7 million and \$374.3 million, respectively (\$117.5 million and \$550.9 million, respectively, for the year ended December 31, 2019).
-The largest amount of reverse repurchase agreements and repurchase agreements and repurchase agreements outstanding on a gross basis during the year ended December 31, 2020 was \$714.2 million and \$803.0 million, respectively (\$326.3 million and \$890.5 million, respectively, for the year ended December 31, 2019).
+At December 31, 2021, the gross balances of reverse repurchase agreements and repurchase agreements were \$30.4 million and \$306.8 million, respectively.
+The average daily balance of reverse repurchase agreements and repurchase agreements on a gross basis for the year ended December 31, 2021 was \$120.3 million and \$352.8 million, respectively (\$170.7 million and \$374.3 million, respectively, for the year ended December 31, 2020).
+The largest amount of reverse repurchase agreements and repurchase agreements outstanding on a gross basis during the year ended December 31, 2021 was \$424.2 million and \$636.7 million, respectively (\$714.2 million and \$803.0 million, respectively, for the year ended December 31, 2020).